-Cala d’Or is on the west of Mallorca and is 59km/36miles from Palma airport.
+Cala d’Or is on the southeast coast of Mallorca and is 59km/36miles from Palma airport.
 The roads aren’t too busy and most of the journey is on the Ma-19 directly from the airport.
 It’s approximately a 53 minute car journey from Palma airport.

 If deciding to take the bus, passengers will need to go to Palma city first, to the main bus and train station and from there take the bus to Cala d’Or.
 Palma city bus station is 8km/5miles east of Palma de Mallorca Airport.

 *Please note – prices are for a standard licensed saloon vehicle with Meet & Greet service at PMI

 A Taxi for 1-4 persons to Cala d’Or is approximately €80-90.
 Taxi fares range in price depending on; the season/holidays, the amount of baggage, the company and the time of day.